CKD Classification

 When should the Kidney Failure Risk Equation be calculated?

 The KFRE should be calculated when an individual with CKD Stage 3a-5 has an eGFR and ACR measured.
-This should be at least on an annual basis, but more frequently with more advanced disease (see frequency of monitoring).
+This should be at least on an annual basis, but more frequently with more advanced disease (see the frequency of monitoring section of management of patients with CKD).
 We would recommend that both eGFR and ACR should be within six months of each other, and ideally within a month.

 How will the Kidney Failure Risk Equation improve care for my patients?